Rock-Byte/xBytePicRepo/README.md

 # xBytePicRepo
-Upload my pictures using picgo as a note reference
+Upload my pictures/images using picgo as a note reference.